-Another way you can short Metro Bank shares is with CFDs.
+Another way you can short Metro Bank shares is with CFDs and spread bets.
 Rather than taking ownership of the underlying asset, these products enable you to speculate on the price of stocks, indices, forex pairs, commodities and cryptocurrencies – whether they are rising or falling.
 The degree to which your predictions are correct determines your profit or loss.

 Many people choose to trade derivatives because it enables you to:

 - Trade on margin.
 This means you can open a position with a small deposit.
 This can magnify your profits, as any gains on your position will be calculated from the full exposure of the trade.
 However, it will also amplify any losses

 - Pay less tax.
 Spread betting is completely tax free and you don’t pay capital gains tax.1 CFDs are free from stamp duty, but not exempt from capital gains tax1

 - Go long or short.
 This means you can take advantage of markets that are rising as well as falling